Noctis/kickstart-app/docs/HTTP.md

 ];
 ```

-And here's an example of a route definition with one middleware:
+And here's an example of a route definition with one middleware - `App\Http\Middleware\Guard\DummyGuard`:

 ```php
 use App\Http\Action\DummyAction;